 "Warning!
 Virus Detected Threat detected: FTP Server Infected file: C:\Windows\System32\dllcache\wmploc.dll"

 "Warning!
 Identity theft attempt Detected Hidden connection IP: 184.108.40.206 Target: Your passwords for sites"

 "Error Key-logger activity detected.
 System information security is at risk.
 It is recommended to activate protection and run a full system scan"

 "Microsoft Security Essentials detected potential threats that might compromise your privacy or damage your computer.
 You need to clean your computer immediately to prevent the system crash"

 "Trojan-PSW.Win32.launch Hack Tool:Win32/Welevate.A Adware.Win32.Fraud"

-Before downloading the remover for any fake antivirus program from Win32/FakeVimes family you can use a retrieved license key to fake register the rogue programs.
+Before downloading the remover for any fake antivirus program from Win32/FakeVimes family, use a retrieved license key to 'fake register' the rogue programs.

-Click a question mark icon at the top of the main window of this fake program, choose "Activate Now" and enter this registration code:
+Click the question mark icon at the top of the main window of this fake program, choose "Activate Now" and enter this registration code:

-Entering this key won't remove the fake antivirus program, however it will make the removal process less complicated.
-Activated programs from FakeVimes family doesn't block execution of installed programs thus making their removal a relatively easy task.
+Entering this key will not remove the fake antivirus program, however, it will make the removal process less complicated.
+Activated programs from the FakeVimes family do not block execution of installed programs, thus making their removal a relatively easy task.

 Manual Win32/FakeVimes removal instructions: